-It’s been a little over three years since Governor Tom Wolfe signed a bill to legalize the use of medical marijuana for approved conditions in Pennsylvania.
-Since April 2016, there has been a vast improvement in the accessibility to medical marijuana and Pennsylvania medical marijuana dispensaries.
+In 2016, Governor Tom Wolfe signed a bill to legalize the use of medical marijuana for approved conditions in Pennsylvania.
+Since then there has been a vast improvement in the accessibility to medical marijuana and Pennsylvania medical marijuana dispensaries.

 Although we are currently celebrating the progression in the medical marijuana movement, let’s not forget how we started.
 In 1996, California became the first state to legalize the use of medical marijuana.
 Then, in 1998, Oregon, Alaska, and Washington joined California in legalizing medical marijuana.
 Fast forward 18 years later and Pennsylvania signed a bill legalizing the use of medical marijuana along with others to follow.

-As of 2019, there are 33 states and the District of Columbia that have legalized the use of medical marijuana.
-While this means that a little over 60% of the US has legalized medical marijuana, we need to continue advocating for nationwide legalization.
+As of 2021, 36 states and 4 territories allow for the medical use of cannabis products.
+While this means that a little over 70% of the US has legalized medical marijuana, we need to continue advocating for nationwide legalization.
 Let’s take a step back and see how Pennsylvania has progressed in the medical marijuana community.

 Although legalized in April 2016, it took some time to make medical marijuana available to patients.
 Nearly two years later, in February 2018, Solevo Wellness became the first Pennsylvania medical marijuana dispensary to open its doors with other Pennsylvania medical marijuana dispensaries following close behind.
 Then, starting in August 2018, patients were able to obtain dry leaf medical marijuana from Pennsylvania medical marijuana dispensaries.

-As the acceptance and use of medical marijuana continued to grow, the community realized they were in need of more Pennsylvania medical marijuana dispensaries.
-Dispensaries began opening up throughout the state, with Solevo launching a second dispensary in Cranberry in Fall 2018.
-The following winter, Solevo continued to help the community gain easier access to medical marijuana by opening our third dispensary in Greensburg.
+As the acceptance and use of medical marijuana continued to grow, the community realized they needed more Pennsylvania medical marijuana dispensaries.
+Dispensaries began opening throughout the state, with Solevo launching a second dispensary in Zelienople in the Fall of 2018.
+Solevo continued to help the community gain easier access to medical marijuana by opening our third dispensary in Washington.